 The result?
 Test scores went through the roof, beating every other school in the district, and discipline problems declined dramatically.

-At the start-of-the-year district meeting when each principal announced his or her focus for the year, every single one except Amy said, “improve test scores.”
+At the start-of-the-year district meeting when each principal announced their focus for the year, every single one except Amy said, “improve test scores.”
 Instead, Amy told everyone, “We’re going to just continue our character education journey.”

 “There was an audible gasp in the room,” she remembers.
 “People said, ‘I can’t believe you just told the superintendent that.’
 But that’s what we’re going to do.
 Granted, our scores were so good that the superintendent left me alone.”